Bradfield/algos/graphs/word-ladder.md

 section we are interested in figuring out the smallest number of transformations needed to turn the starting word into the ending word.

-Not surprisingly, since this chapter is on graphs, we can solve this problem using a graph algorithm.
+Not surprisingly, since this section is on graphs, we can solve this problem using a graph algorithm.
 Here is an outline of where we are
 going: